shajeebtm/iTunes-AppleScripts/GetSongDetails.md

 # GetSongDetails.scpt

 A simple script for getting following details of every song in the Library chosen.
+Assumption is that all these information available in ID3V2 tag of the song.

 **_Titel of song : Album name : Album artist (Lyricist): Composer : year : Aritists (Singers) : Comments_**